gpaddis/datalo/README.md

 ## Requirements
 Datalo requires **PHP 7**.
-You will also need [composer](https://getcomposer.org/) to install the script.
+You will also need to have [composer](https://getcomposer.org/) installed in your system in order to install the script.

 ## Installation
 (*Not working yet.
 Will be available with the first release.*)
-Install **datalo** globally on your system with composer:
+Install **datalo** globally on your system with composer.
+Open your terminal and digit:
 ```
 $ composer global require gpaddis/datalo
 ```